Pyrimidine Salvage Pathway: Significance in Cellular Metabolism

 1. Nucleoside Transport

 The first step in the salvage pathway involves the transport of nucleosides across the cell membrane.
-This process is facilitated by two types of transporters:
+Two types of transporters facilitate this process:

-1. Concentrative Nucleoside Transporters (CNTs): These are sodium-dependent and can transport nucleosides against their concentration gradient.
+1. Concentrative Nucleoside Transporters (CNTs): These need sodium to work and can move nucleosides against the flow of their concentration gradient.

 2. Equilibrative Nucleoside Transporters (ENTs): These facilitate bidirectional transport of nucleosides down their concentration gradient.